| Author Rights Office

 A valid registered-right would consist of a complete matching Property

 Rights Descriptor (PRD) and copy of the intellectual product itself.
+In this way the author rights office would hold

 no details of the consumer, only a reference to a unique identification.
+The author rights office functions could be performed

 as part of a more extensive Electronic Copyright Management System